chemreac/chemreac/docs/util/index.rst

 chemreac.util
 =============
-Utilities used throughout the code base.
+Utilities used throughout the library.

 .. toctree::
    :maxdepth: 2